 - Feedback Size (optional): The number of rows to process before writing a message to the logs.
 Set this parameter to the appropriate level of detail required for monitoring your job.
-For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%. - Profile Sets: The name of the Profile Set to use.
+For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%. - Multiple Profiler Expression Check: By default, the profiler stops testing Profiler Expressions on a column or data value after the first expression matches.
+Check this box if the job should check all Profiler Expressions.
+If multiple Profiler Expressions match, the Profiler report will indicate multiple matches and the algorithm specified by the DefaultMultiphiAlgorithm application setting will be assigned.
+This setting applies to both the legacy and ASDD profilers. - Profile Sets: The name of the Profile Set to use.
 A Profile Set is a set of Profile Expressions (for example, a set of financial expressions) or classifiers.
 The profile set selected determines whether the legacy or ASDD profiler will run.
 If the current data source is not supported by the ASDD profiler, selecting an ASDD profile set will result in an error and another profile set must be selected.
-Refer to this section (see page 468) for information regarding which connectors are supported by ASDD. - · Comments (optional): Add comments related to this job. - Email (optional): Add e-mail address(es) to which to send status messages.
+Refer to this section (see page 482) for information regarding which connectors are supported by ASDD. - · Comments (optional): Add comments related to this job. - Email (optional): Add e-mail address(es) to which to send status messages.
 Separate addresses with a comma (,). - 4.
 When you are finished, click Save.